elidek-themis/datasets/README.md

 3) Books         https://websites.umich.edu/~mejn/netdata/

+    Number of nodes: 92
+    Number of edges: 374

 A network of books about US politics where edges 1 between books represented co-purchasing.
+13 neutral.
+49 conservative.
+43 liberal.
+We use the dataset without neutral nodes.